-(Part 1 of 12 in Changes and Results)
+(Part 1 of 12 in series, Changes and Results)

 I’ve lost a lot of weight and gotten a lot stronger in the last few years.
 But how, exactly, did I get to where I am now?